 Individuals whose itemized deductions are larger than their standard deduction can choose to claim either the standard deduction or itemized deductions on their tax return.
-Beginning in 2018, the new standard deduction for single filers is $12,000 and $24,000 for married filing joint taxpayers.
-Starting in tax year 2019 the new standard deduction increases slightly to $12,200 for single filers and $24,400 for married filing joint taxpayers.
-Beginning in tax year 2020 the standard deduction increased slightly again to$12,400 for single filers, and $24,800 for married filing joint taxpayers.
-In 2021the standard deduction will increase to $12,550 for single filers, $25,100 for married filing joint taxpayers.
+In 2021the standard deduction is $12,550 for single filers, $25,100 for married filing joint taxpayers.

-With the new tax reform (Tax Cuts and Jobs Act), many of the previously allowed itemized deductions are limited or suspended.
+With the Tax Cuts and Jobs Act, many of the previously allowed itemized deductions are limited or suspended.
 This means many taxpayers that itemized before will no longer be able to itemize on their tax return.

 The Tax Cuts and Jobs Act made the following changes to itemized deductions: